 Admissions are decided on the basis of the quality of the overall application file with priority given to academic achievement, recommendations and motivation letter.
 There are no minimum requirements for grade point average but the process is competitive, as we only admit 30% of the candidates.

-The main requirement to apply for one of our Master programmes is a bachelor's degree or a degree deemed equivalent from an accredited university, in one of the core disciplines of the Institute (economics, law, history, political science, development) or a related field (communication, anthropology, social sciences etc...).
+The main requirement to apply for one of our Master programmes is a bachelor's degree or a degree deemed equivalent from a university that has acquired institutional university level accreditaiton from the Swiss accreditation agency, aaq.ch, or an equivalent accreditation from the equivalent accreditation body in the university's country of operation.
+The degree should generally be in one of the core disciplines of the Institute (economics, law, history, political science, development) or a related field (communication, anthropology, social sciences etc...).
 The Admissions Committee may, however, also consider applications of students from different backgrounds with a strong academic record and a marked interest to pursue their studies in international affairs/development.
 If you are coming from a different area of study, it would hence be important that you mention all options/ classes/ internships that you might already have taken in international affairs, development or related disciplines.
 It is also important to state clearly in your motivation letter how your studies at the Institute would fit in your overall career plan and why you have decided to change orientation.

 To access our disciplinary master programmes, it is important to have a good knowledge in the field of specialisation chosen (especially for the programmes in economics and law).
 Hence, a specialised bachelor or an interdisciplinary degree (e.g. BA in International Relations) with a minor in the desired field of specialisation would be a most appropriate fit.